KostarSf/SpaceTail/README.md

 # SpaceTail: the story of one pony
-A simple console game on C#
+A console game on C#

+> At the moment, a game engine is being developed.
+More information will appear when the game reaches the stage of designing levels and writing the game's story.